 Search Engine Optimization is a very high return yielding form of online marketing.
 As search engines are getting smarter each and every day their user base is also growing in the same pattern.
 Better search engine results, means more search engine users.
 Our systematic approach to defining the SEO Strategy for our clients includes a wide array of factors.
 We first evaluate the possible keywords and the keyword competition.
 After a rigorous competitor analysis we define a tailored SEO strategy for our clients.
 The main aspects of our SEO strategy includes:

-Unlike PPC campaigns, in Search Engine Optimization we have to be very careful when selecting the keywords that we will target.
+Unlike PPC in Search Engine Optimization we have to be very careful when selecting the keywords that we target.
 As such everything, right from content optimization to back link creation are created keeping these keywords in mind.
-All the SEO work is done for these selected handful of keywords.
+All the SEO work is done for a selected handful of keywords.
 We need a very good strategy and have to think from the point of view of a search engine user.
-Will the search engine user find what he is looking for and will he or she like reading your web page?
-Exactly how much relevant the content on this page is to the selected keywords for that page?
-These are some common questions which we have to answer before selecting a keyword.
+Will the search engine user find what he is looking for and will he or she be interested in reading your web page?
+What is the relevance factor of the webpage content to the target keywords for that page?
+These are some common questions which we answer before finalizing a keyword.

 According to Google, for a typical query, there are thousands, even millions, of web pages with potentially relevant information.
 As search engine users we just want the right pages with great content and not any irrelevant results.
-Google too wants to serve only useful and relevant results, not billions of web pages.
-So to help rank the best pages first, Google writes algorithms to evaluate how useful these web pages are.
-It is this "usefulness" that we as SEO experts capitalize on.
-The logic sounds simple, if we are able to create original content that Google calculates to be much more useful than other relevant content available online, then we have already won half the battle.
-But a lot of research goes in writing good content, imagine the kind of research required to write "original content that Google knows is much more useful than any other relevant content available online".
-But there's another catch, it's not just the quality that matters but the quantity of content available on your website also matters.
-Depending on the keyword competition, besides content on target pages good SEO strategy would require many more pages of high quality, original and relevant content throughout the website.
+Google too wants to serve useful and relevant results, not billions of web pages.
+So to make the best pages rank first, Google uses complicated algorithms to evaluate how useful these web pages are.
+It is this "usefulness" that we as SEO experts optimize on the target pages of your website.
+The more useful a page, the better chances that it will rank higher on Google.

 Backlinks are a very important aspect of SEO.
 Google wants to serve authoritative web pages to its users and back links are one of the most important factor that helps build your website's authority.
 Good back-links will help you get ranked and without back-links, it is hard to rank for even the simplest keywords.
-Search Engine Optimizers knew this very well and started misusing their knowledge to create spam links.
-All this messed up the search engine results and search engines had to make appropriate changes in their algorithms.
-As search engines got smarter at fighting spam link schemes, SEOs had to work towards acquiring natural links.
 Another reason why back-links are so dear to search engines, is that bots such as Googlebot finds new web pages with the help of back-links.
 So the more you are linked the better chances your web page will be found naturally by Googlebot.
 The bottom line, if you want to rank high you need to acquire quality back links for your website.

 Please remember, any links intended to manipulate PageRank or a site's ranking in Google search results may be considered part of a link scheme and a violation of Google’s Webmaster Guidelines.
 This includes any behavior that manipulates links to your site or outgoing links from your site.
 Additionally, creating links that weren’t editorially placed or vouched for by the site’s owner on a page, otherwise known as unnatural links, can be considered a violation of Google's guidelines too.
 "The best way to get other sites to create high-quality, relevant links to yours is to create unique, relevant content that can naturally gain popularity in the Internet community.
 Creating good content pays off: Links are usually editorial votes given by choice, and the more useful content you have, the greater the chances someone else will find that content valuable to their readers and link to it."

 While relevant back-links are certainly important, it is only because of their connection to the on-page SEO factors.
 So what are these on-page SEO factors?
-These include various on-page SEO elements such as the Title Tag, URLs, Heading tags, Image and Video relevance, Info graphics, Keyword density, Keyword occurrence, mobile friendliness, Outbound links, Internal links, Page speed, Keyword synonyms, Image optimization, Length & quality of content, originality of content, Geo targeting information, Page update frequency, Word clustering, Meta tags, Important HTML tags related to the semantics of your web page, such as em & strong, breadcrumbs, additional markup such as schema and rich snippets.
+These include various on-page SEO elements such as the Title Tag, URLs, Heading tags, Image and Video relevance, Info graphics, Keyword density, Keyword occurrence, Keyword prominence, Outbound links, Latent Symantic Index, Keyword synonyms, Image optimization, Length & quality of content, originality of content, Geo targeting information, Page update frequency, Word clustering, Meta tags, Important HTML tags related to the semantics of your web page (such as em & strong), breadcrumbs, and, additional markup such as Schema and Rich snippets.
 When we optimize a website we optimize each and every on-page element for all the target pages.
 In fact in the first month itself we will complete all these on-page SEO activities.
 Search engines such as Google thoroughly evaluate the on-page SEO factors and maintains an index filled with key data structures that emphasizes on the on-page relevance factors.

-User experience refers to the kind of experience your website users have when visiting your website.
+User Experience (UX) refers to the quality of experience your website users have when visiting your website.
 When ranking a website Google takes into consideration it's UX as well.
-Therefore in addition to helping users take necessary actions in order to achieve your business goals, your website should also be optimized for multi-device layout, page speed, the colors, images, content and forms, all play a major role in achieving a good user experience.
-The eight main aspects of the target pages of your website, which includes Content structure and layout, Ease of Usability, Information Architecture, User Interface Design, Interaction Design, Visual Design, Content quality and Accessibility.
+Therefore in addition to helping users take necessary action in order to achieve your business goals, your website should also be optimized for multi-device layout, page speed, the colors, images, content, forms, and other aspects that play a major role in achieving a good user experience.
+Our UX team evaluates eight main aspects of the target pages of your website, which includes Content structure and layout, Ease of Usability, Information Architecture, User Interface Design, Interaction Design, Visual Design, Content quality and Accessibility.
 A good rule of thumb is to evaluate if your website visitors can easily find whatever they are looking for.

 Page speed is an important ranking signal.
-This means that if all other factors remain same, your website could perform better or worse in Google Search just depending on your page speed.
-We use the best tools to measure and optimize page speed of all target pages.
+This means that if all other factors remain the same, a website could perform better or worse in Google Search just depending on it's page speed.
+We use the best tools to measure and optimize page speed of all the target pages.

 Google Analytics is an awesome tool for measuring & tracking your website visitors.
-You can see which keywords are performing, how your organic and all other visitors are behaving and which are the main landing pages, so you can better optimize them to increase the conversion ratio and use them to their fullest capabilities.
+You can see which keywords are performing, distinguish between organic and other visitor sources, see how they are behaving and which are the main landing pages, so you can better optimize them to increase the conversion ratio and use them to their fullest capabilities.
 It's an easy to use ultrafast tool that helps you gain advance insights and create all sorts of reports about your site visitors.
 In short, a must have tool for online marketing.

 The web is like an ever-growing library with billions of books and no central filing system.
 Google uses software known as web crawlers to discover publicly available webpages.
 Crawlers look at webpages and follow links on those pages, much like you would if you were browsing content on the web.
 They go from link to link and bring data about those webpages back to Google’s servers.
 The crawling process begins with a list of web addresses from past crawls and sitemaps provided by website owners.
 As Google crawlers visit these websites, they use links on those sites to discover other pages.
 The software pays special attention to new sites, changes to existing sites and dead links.
 Computer programs determine which sites to crawl, how often and how many pages to fetch from each site.
 When crawlers find a webpage, Googles' systems render the content of the page, just as a browser does.
 It takes note of key signals — from keywords to website freshness — and keeps track of it all in the Search index.
 The Google Search index contains hundreds of billions of webpages and is well over 100,000,000 gigabytes in size.

-Our efficient SEO strategies have helped many businesses grow by leaps and bounds.
-We deliver organic Search Engine results that greatly impact your bottom-line.
+Our efficient SEO strategies have helped many businesses grow at an amazing pace.
+We deliver organic Search Engine results that greatly impact the bottom-line.

-Our affordable SEO Packages start at amazingly low rates and include all SEO costs including Onpage SEO, Social Media Optimization.
+Our affordable SEO Packages start at amazingly low rates and include all SEO costs including Onpage SEO, Social Media Optimization, Content & Backlink creation.

 Long Lasting Results

 We strictly follow White Hat SEO techniques to ensure long lasting SEO results and complete adherence to Google Guidelines.
 We create customized SEO strategies for all clients.